aleche28/CSMall-exam/README.md

         "blocks": [ ... ]
       }
     ```
+  - errors: `422` if invalid params or body, `401` if user is not author of the page, `404` if page not found, `500` Internal server error

 - DELETE `/api/authors/:authorId/pages/:pageId`
   - Delete an existing page for which the user is the author